Leadership and Management

 For More Information on James G. Rickards click here...

-Dr. Jørn Siljeholm is an engineer with a PhD in chemical risk assessment from the University of Oslo and MIT in Cambridge, MA.
+Dr. Jørn Siljeholm is the Director of the Omnis Norway Unit.
 His experience spans academia, industry, and government.

-He has served as a UN weapons inspector, and a strategic advisor to the Norwegian Foreign Ministry on topics as varied as WMD arms control and anti-corruption policies.
+He has served as a UN weapons inspector (UNMOVIC) for the UN in Iraq, and a strategic advisor to the Norwegian Foreign Ministry on topics as varied as WMD arms control and anti-corruption policies.

 In industry, Dr. Siljeholm worked for Exxon Norway in the downstream and refining areas, primarily on environmental subjects.
 He also served as a special advisor to SINTEF, the Norwegian research organization specializing in oil development.